Skip to Content

 The categories of compensation could include:

-• Medical expenses: This portion of compensation can cover the costs of medical treatment, therapy, medication, and any necessary medical equipment related to the brain injury.
+• Medical Expenses: This portion of compensation can cover the costs of medical treatment, therapy, medication, and any necessary medical equipment related to the brain injury.

-• Rehabilitation costs: Brain injuries often require extensive rehabilitation, which may include physical therapy, speech therapy, occupational therapy, and psychological counseling.
+• Rehabilitation Costs: Brain injuries often require extensive rehabilitation, which may include physical therapy, speech therapy, occupational therapy, and psychological counseling.
 These costs may also be factored into a compensation package.

-• Loss of enjoyment of life: Brain injuries can significantly impact a person's ability to enjoy life as they once did.
+• Loss of Enjoyment of Life: Brain injuries can significantly impact a person's ability to enjoy life as they once did.
 This compensation is meant to reflect that loss.

-Long-Term Effects of Traumatic Brain Injuries
+Long-Term Effects of Traumatic Brain Injuries: Guidance from Texas Brain Injury Attorneys

 A traumatic brain injury (TBI) can have a wide range of long-term effects, depending on the severity of the injury, the area of the brain affected, and the individual’s overall health.
 Here are some of the potential long-term effects of a TBI: